Purchasing your very own home is considered by many to be a significant milestone.

-Meaning many banks will offer you a 30-year loan, which will allow you to pay small payments over the next few decades.
+Market Watch says many banks will offer you a 30-year loan, allowing you to pay small payments over the next few decades.

 Step 4: Have Your Down Payment Ready

-The reason that you will want to do this is that it may lower the amount you will be paying every month, and it will also put you in better relationships with private mortgage insurance (PMI).
+You will want to do this because it may lower the amount you will be paying every month, and it will also put you in better relationships with private mortgage insurance (PMI).

 If you can show that you are consistent with your payments and put a down payment that is much higher than they had asked for, you potentially help yourself out in the long term of owning the house.

-House payment can be costly, but by paying more than you need to, you allow yourself to have a lower amount, which will make paying the mortgage payments that much easier.
+House payments can be costly, but by paying more than you need to, you allow yourself to have a lower amount, making the mortgage payments much easier.

-If you have low monthly mortgage payments, then you can also pay many of the mortgage payments in advance, which will also help in improving your credit score.
+If you have low monthly mortgage payments, you can also pay many of the mortgage payments in advance, which will also help improve your credit score.